 Not if you’re an Instagram model.
 These god-like creatures are always happy and satisfied with their lives.
 You can’t find a pixel of negativity on their profiles.
 It’s like they are living in heaven.
 Their husband is super smart and sexy.
 Their kids will become the next Mozart or the next Leonardo Da Vincy.
 Their parents are not annoying.
 When they shop they always carry a freaking list.
 It’s all perfect and handy-dandy.

 Even if their kids do cry, or don’t want to eat the vegan soup and start throwing dishes, it’s totally understandable and after a brief moment with their therapist, it’s back to playing the piano while practicing yoga and speaking in Hindu.

-Excuse me, but I can’t believe all of that crap.
+Excuse me, but I can’t believe all of this.
 It’s too much to handle.
 We all know that kids cry, a lot.
 That you want to punch your spouse in the face at least 1,732 times a day.
 That your parents are quite annoying.
-And that vegan soup os a bad idea.
+And that vegan soup is a bad idea.

 So, the next time you see someone sharing how awesome and totally ideal their lives are, ask them to live stream what’s happening in their house for just 24 hours.

 Tried sharing a picture per day for 30 days?
 What about two?
 Or three?
 What about sharing three pictures per day for a full year?

 Yeah.
 It might seem super easy.
 You just unlock your phone and you snap what’s happening around you, right?
 Not quite.